 In the same whitepaper, McAfee talks about five methods that a stealth attacker may use to compromise and gain access to your data.
 I have listed out those five methods here with a summary:

 - Evasion: This seems to be the most common form of stealth attacks.
 The process involves the evasion of the security system you are using on your network.
 The attacker moves beyond the operating system without the knowledge of the anti-malware and other security software on your network.

 - Targeting: As evident from the name, this type of attack is targeted at a particular organization’s network.
 One example is AntiCNN.exe.
 The whitepaper just mentions its name and from what I could search on the Internet, it looked more like a voluntary DDoS (Denial of Service) attack.
-AntiCNN was a tool developed by Chinese hackers to get public support in knocking off CNN website (Reference: The Dark Visitor).
+AntiCNN was a tool developed by Chinese hackers to get public support in knocking off the CNN website (Reference: The Dark Visitor).

 - Dormancy: The attacker plants malware and waits for a profitable time

 - Determination: The attacker keeps on trying until he gets access to the network

-- Complex: The method involves creation of noise as a cover for malware to enter the network
+- Complex: The method involves the creation of noise as a cover for malware to enter the network

 As the hackers always a step ahead of the security systems available in the market to the general public, they are successful in stealth attacks.
 The whitepaper states that the people responsible for network security are not concerned much about the stealth attacks as the general tendency of most people is to fix problems rather than to prevent or counter problems.